Project 1

 Tips

-• For mitochondrial genes, ribosomol genes and hemoglobin genes you can use the following patterns: "^mt-", "^rp[sl]" and "^hb[^(p)]".
+• For mitochondrial genes, ribosomal genes and hemoglobin genes you can use the following patterns: "^mt-", "^rp[sl]" and "^hb[^(p)]".

-• Work iterative; meaning that based on results of an analyis, adjust the previous analysis.
+• Work iterative; meaning that based on results of an analsyis, adjust the previous analysis.
 For example, if clustering is not according to cell types, try to adjust the number of components or the resolution.